 The inspiration for this post came from meeting an unfortunate woman today whose story made my blood boil.
 It reminded me my own abuse experience and the experiences of so many women I’ve met.
 It is my duty to create awareness so that others don’t have to experience what we have gone through..

-Anyone who comes from vulnerable circumstances (ie: broken, unstable or neglectful families, trauma and/or exploitation) is, unfortunately, at risk for exploitation.
+Anyone who comes from vulnerable circumstances (ie: broken, unstable or neglectful families, trauma) is, unfortunately, at a higher risk for exploitation.
 Almost all prostitutes come from difficult circumstances.
 These circumstances are the prime “push” factor that push us towards sex work.
 And sadly, these life experiences can also make us targets for predators.
 For me, I was lucky that I developed ‘thick skin’ from a young age and learnt to be resilient to indecent men.
 I previously had long term relationships with kind and caring men, and therefore I felt I had a good sense of judgement on others.
 But unfortunately, I was not immune and ended up in an abusive relationship which broke off early last year.
 In the aftermath, I asked many questions about how I allowed such a hostile person into my life.
 What made me overlook all the red flags?
 I had such strict standards for myself, how did I allow myself to settle for such horrible treatment?
 I realized that I was vulnerable, and I was exploited for it.
 I mistakenly thought that I was not vulnerable because I was strong minded and my own boss.
 The truth is: women are less safe when their only defender is themselves.
 In fact, anyone is less safe when they are left to fend for themselves, because humans by nature are meant to be social.
 An animal wandering off alone in the woods is at more risk of being attacked than one who wanders with their flock.
 The purpose of this post is to create awareness, which can help other women protect themselves and be more vigilant about who they let into their lives.